 Sentara Martha Jefferson Monday: Aromatherapy for Cancer Patients

-Aromatherapy treatment is now available to cancer patients at Sentara Martha Jefferson Hospital.
-It’s used in conjunction with take-home anti-nausea medication that typically takes longer to kick in.
+Aromatherapy treatment is now available to cancer patients at Sentara Martha Jefferson Hospital thanks to generous community donors.

 ALBEMARLE COUNTY, Va.
 (WVIR) - Aromatherapy treatment is now available to cancer patients at Sentara Martha Jefferson Hospital thanks to generous community donors.